karambarakat/cms_for_rust/README.md

     - strict semver policy: there will be no breaking changes in `queries_for_sqlx` beyond v0.1.0, as long as sqlx doesn't have its v1 this will not release v1.

 # Plugin System
+I'm working on a "Modular" plugin system, I'm inspired by Nvim plugins where each plugin exports functions, and it's up to you (or other plugins) to use them as they wish.

-I'm working on a "Modular" plugin system inspired by Nvim plugins. the idea revolves arout the crate `inventory` the idea, each plugin is defines how they wish to be customized by exporting `impl Collect`.
+The idea revolves around the crate `inventory`; each plugin defines how they wish to be customized by exporting `impl Collect`.

-This way there would be no such thing as 'core plugins', each plugin is just an entry in Cargo.toml that submit inventory items.
+This way there would be no such thing as 'core plugins'.
+Each plugin is just an entry in Cargo.toml that submits inventory items.

-Every CMS have one enyrypoint "fn main", but this is 100% your code, I'm thinking to ship default entrypoint that includes all "built-in" plugins, and provide example of ones that are more customizable.
+Every CMS have one enyry-point "fn main", but this is 100% your code.
+I'm thinking of shipping a default entry-point that includes all "built-in" plugins and provides examples of more customizable ones.

-for example, the migration in this crate is completely separate unit from the rest of the codebase, downstream crates can submit `dyn Migrate` that configure how the migration is run.
+For example, the migration in this crate is a completely separate unit from the rest of the codebase; downstream crates can submit `dyn Migrate` that configures how the migration is run.

+I also dislike the idea of a headless CMS; providing a basic frontend, as long as it's not built-in and somehow customizable, is great.
+Anyone who doesn't like it can opt out because it is not built-in and you can use other plugins with different ecosystems around it.